Tao-Yunshuang/leetcode/learn/Binary Tree/Conclusion.md

 5. initialize the root with preorder[preorderIndex] and then increment preorderIndex;
 6. recursively use the left and right portions of inorder to construct the left and right subtrees.
 7. Simply call the recursion function with the entire range of inorder.

+You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.

+Populate each next pointer to point to its next right node.
+If there is no next right node, the next pointer should be set to NULL.

+Initially, all next pointers are set to NULL.

+Algorithm:
+1. We start at the root node.
+Since there are no more nodes to process on the first level or level 0, we can establish the next pointers on the next level i.e. level 1.
+An important thing to remember in this algorithm is that we establish the next pointers for a level N while we are still on level N−1 and once we are done establishing these new connections, we move on to N and do the same thing for N+1.
+2. As we just said, when we go over the nodes of a particular level, their next pointers are already established.
+This is what helps get rid of the queue data structure from the previous approach and helps save space.
+To start on a particular level, we just need the leftmost node.
+From there on out, its just a linked list traversal.

+Populate each next pointer to point to its next right node.
+If there is no next right node, the next pointer should be set to NULL.

+Initially, all next pointers are set to NULL.

+Algorithm:
+1. We start at the root node.
+Since there are no more nodes to process on the first level or level 0, we can establish the next pointers on the next level i.e. level 1.
+An important thing to remember in this algorithm is that we establish the next pointers for a level N while we are still on level N−1 and once we are done establishing these new connections, we move on to N and do the same thing for N+1.
+2. As we just said, when we go over the nodes of a particular level, their next pointers are already established.
+This is what helps get rid of the queue data structure from the previous approach and helps save space.
+To start on a particular level, we just need the leftmost node.
+From there on its just a linked list traversal.